-- Become a citizen of an English-speaking country.
+- Become a citizen of an English-speaking country (if possible).

-- Live in the English-speaking country for several years and work hard at learning the local culture, accent, slang, idioms etc.
+- Live in an English-speaking country for several years and work hard at learning the local culture, accent, slang, idioms etc.

-- Get a reputable TEFL qualification and gain some experience.
+- Gain some experience, through a regular teaching job, internships or giving private lessons.
 Language schools in English speaking countries hire staff based on competence, not on whether you happen to be a native English speaker or not.

 - Grow a thick skin and never give up.

-The key issue here is (or should be) competence.
+The key issue on hiring an ESL teacher is should be competence.
 It should not really matter whether someone has spoken English since birth or not.
 What is important is that the teachers who get hired have a sound grasp of English grammar, spelling, and punctuation and have clear pronunciation with a neutral accent.
 If more non-native English speakers are able to prove their competence in these areas then in time the industry should become more accepting of such candidates.

 However, in order to prove their competence, people need to be given a chance.
 Schools can help to end this practice of discrimination by being more open-minded and mindful of the fact that stereotypes are not always accurate.
 Instead of blindly assuming that only Caucasian candidates can be native English speakers, foreign schools can interview the candidates who have applied for a job with them.